tanto259/securitypuppy/pages/access.md

 - [LinuxONE Community Cloud](https://developer.ibm.com/articles/get-started-with-ibm-linuxone/){:target="_blank"}{:rel="noopener noreferrer"}
 - [IBM Z Software Trials](https://www.ibm.com/it-infrastructure/z/software-trials){:target="_blank"}{:rel="noopener noreferrer"}

+The following resources is only available for faculty from accredited academic institutions for teaching and research purposes.

+- [IBM Z Academic Cloud](https://www.ibm.com/academic/topic/ibm-z){:target="_blank"}{:rel="noopener noreferrer"}

 ### Paid Access

 If you have the funds and/or access, there are a few offerings from IBM where you can get access to z/OS.
 Some of the offerings below provides emulation of z/OS on an x86 machine, while other requires that you be an existing IBM customer or independent software vendor to gain access to the products.